clintonyeb/meetup-spark-streaming-project/README.md

 3. Hot Topic Analysis Service

    The Hot Topic Analysis Service is a Spark Stream services that uses a window to compute the most sentimental news in a time window.
 It stores this information into an HBase database.
 The streaming services uses HDFS for check-pointing and recovery.
+For efficient use of resources, I create a pool of Hbase connection object for each partition.

 4. Sentimental News API Service